strategy-coach/spry/support/assurance/e2e-sqlpage/README.md

 ./sqlpagectl.ts ls routes -j       # list all discovered files that have route annotations as JSON ./sqlpagectl.ts ls breadcrumbs     # list all discovered files that have route annotations as breadcrumbs

+# Foundries
+./sqlpagectl.ts foundry --env      # list all the environment variables which will be made available to executables

 # SQL emission
 ./sqlpagectl.ts sql head           # generate the SQL (usually DDL or DML, not SQL) that go before sqlpage_files inserts ./sqlpagectl.ts sql tail           # generate the SQL (usually DDL or DML, not SQL) that go after sqlpage_files inserts